Fernando Gutiérrez (footballer)

 Fernando Antonio Gutiérrez Fernández (born 4 December 1980) is a Chilean former professional footballer and manager.
-He is currently in charge of San Antonio Unido.
+He is currently in charge of Trasandino.

 Managerial career

 From 2014 to 2021 Gutiérrez worked as the assistant coach of Mario Salas in several clubs, even managing Colo-Colo in the 2019 Copa Chile.
 In September 2021, he took the challenge of managing to Deportes Colina in the Segunda División Profesional de Chile.

 In April 2025, Gutiérrez was appointed manager of San Antonio Unido.
+The next year, he switched to Trasandino.